-- Be flexible in adjusting the learning content and levels of difficulty, depending on children's readiness. - Use a variety of teaching strategies, resources and modality of learning activities and organise different groupings (i.e., large group, small group and individual), and organise the learning spaces accordingly. - Vary and set reasonable expectations of children's level of participation and performance. - Encourage children to interact and get to know one another by playing and working with peers from different cultural and language backgrounds, interests and abilities to promote cooperative and collaborative learning, as well as nurture the values and attitudes of showing care and respect for others. - Engage families and work closely with them to help them understand their children's needs and interests so that the families can support the continuity of children's learning at home or co-develop follow-up plans for their children. - Tap community resources and seek professional assistance to provide children with additional developmental needs in a timely manner, when necessary.
+- Be flexible in adjusting the learning content and levels of difficulty, depending on children's readiness. - and organise different groupings (i.e., large group, small group and individual), and organise the learning spaces accordingly. - Vary and set reasonable expectations of children's level of participation and performance. - with peers from different cultural and language backgrounds, interests and abilities to promote cooperative and collaborative learning, as well as nurture the values and attitudes of showing care and respect for others. - needs and interests so that the families can support the continuity of children's learning at home or co-develop follow-up plans for their children. - Tap community resources and seek professional assistance to provide children with additional developmental needs in a timely manner, when necessary.